ayushichoudhary-19/destifind/README.md

 ## Introduction

-Destify is a project designed to help you discover your next travel destination.
+Destifind is a project designed to help you discover your next travel destination.
 This repository contains the source code for the web application.
 The project is built using [React](https://reactjs.org/) for the frontend and Google's GEMINI API for retreving data.

 ## Getting Started

-To get started with Destify, follow these steps:
+To get started with Destifind, follow these steps:

-1. Clone the repository: `git clone https://github.com/srexrg/Destify.git`
+1. Clone the repository: `git clone https://github.com/ayushichoudhary-19/destifind.git`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`